 Alternate Introduction Mediation Techniques.
 Although the current matching algorithm simply looks at similarity thresholds and scores described above, there are many other methods of matchmaking.
-One such approach described by Terry et al, relies on a mutual friend to make the introduction [8].
+One such approach described by Terry et al, relies on a mutual friend to make the introduction [14].
 Such a method can be incorporated into Serendipity by alerting the mutual friend rather than the two individuals.
 Alternatively, to preserve a user's privacy and to minimize disruption we also have enabled a feature of sending only an anonymous text message alert that there is a person nearby who shares similar interests; both users must respond "yes" to actuate the dissemination of any personal information.

-4 User Studies
+5 User Studies

 The Serendipity system has been tested and iterated upon for almost one year.
 There are currently one hundred Serendipity users split between two university departments.
 Although the study has officially only been running for several weeks, Serendipity has undergone a preliminary deployment of forty users during a day-long conference earlier this year.
-The feedback from the users during this initial trial was incorporated into the current version of the system - now deployed on one hundred phones on the MIT campus.
+The feedback from the users during this initial trial was incorporated into the current version of the system.

-4.1 Initial Deployment
+5.1 Initial Deployment